 Authorizations and Performance

-Authorizations are evaluated for every operations and they are typically evaluated several times.
-Therefore authorizations have an effect on performance.
+Authorizations are evaluated for every operation, and they are typically evaluated several times.
+Therefore, authorizations have an effect on performance.
 Keeping the number of authorizations to a necessary minimum is a recommendation for systems that need high performance.
-However provisioning systems usually prefer the ability to handle complexity over performance.
+However, provisioning systems usually prefer the ability to handle complexity over performance.
 And this is also the case in midPoint.
-Therefore midPoint still can work reasonably with a large number of authorizations if these are use with care (see the Best Practice below).
+Therefore, midPoint still can work reasonably with a large number of authorizations if these are use with care (see the Best Practice below).

 Distribute the authorization to roles as much as possible.
 I.e. avoid placing all the authorization in a single role.
 This would mean that almost all of them have to evaluated for almost every operation.
 If you distribute the authorization to several roles and distribute the roles to users then a lower number of authorizations needs to be evaluated in average.